abdojulari/abdojulari/README.md

 **abdojulari/abdojulari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I'm Abdul Ojulari, a seasoned full-stack developer with 10 years of cognitive experience in software development, system design and software architecture.
+I'm Abdul Ojulari, a seasoned full-stack developer with over 10 years of cognitive experience in software development, system design and software architecture.
 I hold a master's degree in Computer Science.
 My expertise includes PHP and its prominent frameworks like Symfony and Laravel.
-I'm also proficient in JavaScript/TypeScript, working with technologies such as NodeJs, NextJs, React, and Angular and VueJS (in view).
+I'm also proficient in JavaScript/TypeScript, working with technologies such as NodeJs, NextJs, React, Angular, VueJS, Nuxt, Nest and Python.

 ## Tools